FloodRunner/FloodRunner/README.md

 ## Deploying your own FloodRunner ecosystem

-The architecture of the FloodRunner ecosystem is shown below:

 ### Connecting to your Kubernetes instance

 #### Connecting to an AKS instance

 Connect to your kubernetes instance by running `az aks get-credentials --subscription <Azure Subscription Id> --resource-group <Resource Group> --name <AKS Instance Name>`

-#### Connecting via KubeConfig file

--TODO: Instructions for taking kubeconfig file, I did it manually

 ### Kubernetes deployments